 - being very tired

 - sore muscles

 - belly pain with a larger-than-normal liver or spleen (an organ in the upper left part of the belly)

 - skin rash

 - loss of appetite

 Is Mono Contagious?

 Mono is contagious.
 It spreads from person to person through contact with saliva (spit).
 It's nicknamed "the kissing disease" because it can spread through kissing.
 It also spreads through coughing and sneezing, or when people share something with spit on it (like a straw, drinking glass, eating utensil, or toothbrush).

-Mono can also spread through sexual intercourse and blood transfusions, but this is much less common.
+Mono can also spread through sex or blood transfusions, but this is much less common.

 People who've been infected carry the virus for life, even after symptoms stop and even if they had no symptoms.
 The virus is then "dormant," or inactive.
 Sometimes the dormant virus "wakes up" and finds its way into a person's saliva.
-This means that they can be contagious from time to time over the course of their life, even when they have no symptoms.
+This means that they can be contagious from time to time, even when they have no symptoms.